pgmodeler/pgmodeler/PLUGINS.md

 Plug-ins
 --------

 This document describes a simple way to create third party plugins on pgModeler.
-ATTENTION: Any plugin must be compiled using the most current source and libs of pgModeler.
+ATTENTION: Any plugin must be compiled using the most recent pgModeler source and libs.

 Basic Rules
 -----------